BTM Open by Appointment

 BTM Cars and parts for Sale

 The British Transportation Museum has a number of cars (and parts) that are either duplicates or projects beyond the resources of the BTM to complete.
 Sale proceeds will go to supporting the mission of the Museum.
 Who knows?
 You could find the British car of your dreams and help support the Museum at the same time.
-Click Here. for changes and updates like the MGA 1500 drivetrain recently added.
+Click Here for changes and updates

 A number of cars have been sold to help the Museum.